Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 Walk the pond loop under cherry trees in near-silence compared to other central Tokyo options.
 Combine this with a walk around the Imperial Palace outer gardens for a longer cherry blossom route that avoids the worst crowds.

 Logistics: Kudanshita Station (multiple lines).
-Step-free paths.
+Main paths are step-free.
 Free entry.

 Sotobori Park